laurieskelly/hotwire_scam/kayak_data.md

 ###Three-star hotels in Brooklyn for 9/11-9/14, 2 adult guests
 *Accessed 8/31/14*
 If every "call" price is above $489, the highest possible median of this list would be **$285**.
-If "call" prices count as "unpublished", the highest possible median of this list is *$210*.
+If "call" prices do not count as "published", the highest possible median of this list is *$210*.

  # | Price | Hotel
 ---|-------|------------------------------